InSpecLearn4SDL: Interpretable Spectral Features Predict Conductivity in Self-Driving Doped Conjugated Polymer Labs: Results and Discussion

 $\frac{|S|! \, (M - |S| - 1)!}{M!}$ is the Shapley weight and represents the probability of a particular subset $S \subseteq N \setminus \{i\}$ appearing before feature $i$ in a random ordering of all features.
 This weight ensures that all possible feature orderings are fairly considered when computing the contribution of feature $i$. $f_{S \cup \{i\}}(x) - f_S(x)$, measures the marginal contribution of feature $i$ when added to subset $S$.
 It quantifies how much the prediction changes when feature $i$ is included, compared to using only the features in $S$.
 This captures the added value of feature $i$ given the context of subset $S$.
 SHAP provides the average marginal contribution of each feature across all possible subset of features.
 It also guarantees mathematical properties, specifically, a) efficiency: the sum of contributions of all features equals the difference between total prediction and average prediction, b) symmetry: features that equally contribute have equal SHAP values, c) zero contribution: if a feature does not affect the prediction, its SHAP value is zero, and d) linearity: if two models are combined, the SHAP value for a feature in the combined model is equal to the sum of it's SHAP value in each individual model.
 SHAP provides an importance ranking for each feature based on its average contribution to the model.

 We compute the mean absolute SHAP score for each input feature to evaluate its contribution to the model’s predictions.
+We chose the random forest algorithm-based model obtained from I-QSPR 2 as it gave the best performance compared to other algorithms (Table \ref{tab:all_model_results}).
 We only use the training dataset to rank the features.
 Table \ref{tab:feature_descriptions} lists the key for all the features, and Figure~\ref{Fig:shap_bar} shows the SHAP scores for the most important subset of features.
-Among the 40 input features, only 28 were found to impact the model’s output, as illustrated in Figure~\ref{Fig:shap_bar_all} (Appendix \ref{appendix2}).
-To provide instance-level interpretability, Figure~\ref{Fig:shap_beeswarm_all} (Appendix \ref{appendix2}) presents SHAP scores across individual training samples, highlighting how each feature influences predicted conductivity relative to the model’s mean prediction.
+To provide instance-level interpretability, Figure~\ref{Fig:shap_beeswarm_all} (Appendix \ref{appendix5}) presents SHAP scores across individual training samples, highlighting how each feature helps in conductivity prediction relative to the model’s mean prediction.
+SHAP is used here to rank feature importance and to support feature selection within the trained QSPR models, rather than to infer causality.
+Accordingly, the SHAP-based analysis is interpreted in conjunction with established physical understanding, and no causal claims are made.

-To identify the most important features, we adopt a selection strategy guided by the SHAP importance ranking.
-Starting from the top-ranked feature, we performed greedy forward selection: at each step we trained models on the training folds and selected the feature subset size that maximized mean validation $R^2$\% (ties broken by lower RMSE).
-This approach achieves two goals: (1) identifying a compact set of informative features that enhance generalization, and (2) eliminating redundant or highly correlated features that do not contribute additional predictive value.

-After locking the feature subset and hyperparameters, we evaluated the trained model once on the untouched test set.
-Figure \ref{Fig:r2testfs_3} shows this for all 40 trained models.
-All the other metrics of evaluation follow the same trend as $R^2$.